-Shakespeare once warned to beware the ideas of March and for good reason.
-During spring of 2013, the Rivermen were sent reeling by the St. Louis Blues' sudden decision to cut ties with the team, and just like that, hockey in Peoria nearly ceased to exist.
+Shakespeare once warned us to beware of the ideas of March and for good reason.
+During the spring of 2013, the Rivermen were sent reeling by the St. Louis Blues' sudden decision to cut ties with the team, and just like that, hockey in Peoria nearly ceased to exist.

 Immediate action was needed to save professional hockey in Peoria, which is what prompted Rivermen owner Bart Rogers to make a few calls and pull a few strings.
 The Rivermen landed in the Southern Professional Hockey League (SPHL) and have thrived since.